jackyzha0/jackyzha0.github.io/content/thoughts/internet computing.md

 For reliable networks (like local) where out-of-order protections of TCP are unnecessary, or for time sensitive applications (e.g. streams or calls) where lossy transmission at high speed is better than quality transmission at choppy speed.

 ## Address Resolution Protocol (ARP)
+Purpose: links the network layer (IP address) with the link layer (MAC address)

+Case: A wants tot send a datagram to B, but A doesn't know B's MAC address

-- Host broadcasts a query with an IP address: "who has IP address 130.207.160.47?"
+- A broadcasts an ARP query packet with an IP address: "who has IP address 130.207.160.47?"
-- Host with that IP address on the LAN will respond with appropriate MAC address.
+- B receives ARP request with that IP address on the LAN will respond with appropriate MAC address.
-- Resolves IP to MAC
 - Generates an ARP Table maps IP to MAC
+	- This is soft state, information that goes away unless refreshed.
+Each entry has a time limit

+General Notes
 - Useful because frames use MAC addresses for addressing
+- ARP is stateless, doesn't remember whether it sent a request (always reads response)
+- Not authenticated, anyone can ARP
+- Easily spoofed

+## DHCP
+Dynamic Host Configuration Protocol so they can join a network.

 ## Hubs, Switches, and Routers
 1. Hub - broadcasting through cloning bits (physical layer)